philipdnichols/Reeder/README.md

 * The table view of reading logs can be sorted in many different ways, all asc/desc toggleable: date (default), length of log, by reading item title, by reading item author, page count of log, type of log (book, article, e-book, magazine, etc.)
 * Table view sections should be created based on the table sorting currently applied.
 For example, if you are sorting by reading item title, each section should be the title of the reading item of the logs.
 * The reading log that is currently active will always appear at the top of the table.
+* There should be a log quickstart button of some kind that will modally display a list of the most recent logs for the user to choose from that will then use that log as a baseline to start the log.
+Possibly just asking the user for a starting page, or something like that.
 * Stretch features:
  * There should be a way to get from a reading log item cell to the reading item itself (info disclosure or a swipe left item besides delete?)